sami-chaaban/starparser/README.md

 #Remove duplicates with delduplicates(particles, column)
 new_particles = particleplay.delduplicates(particles, "_rlnMicrographName")

-#Operate on a column with operate(particles, column, operator, value) where operator is one of "multiply", "divide", "add", or "subtracts"
-new_particles = columnplay.operate(particles, "_rlnHelicalTrackLength", "multiply", 0.25)

 #Limit values with limit(particles, column, limit, operator) where operator is one of "lt" (less than) or "gt" (greater than)
 new_particles = particleplay.limitparticles(particles, "_rlnDefocusU", 3000, "lt")
 ```

 * After manipulating the particles, you can write the star file: